 postgresql service

-As you can see, we have both the containers up and running!
+As you can see, you have both the containers up and running!
 I have also tested the API endpoints, and it works as expected.

 Other Docker Compose Commands